Agile is a project management methodology that celebrates change, flexibility, small-scale iterations, and continuous learning.

 A better partnership between the team and shareholders.
 There is more trust, confidence, and less bureaucratic hell for the Scrum team because shareholders are not locked out, they are engaged throughout the project.

-Lower project costs because iteration is gradual with tests and demos after each sprint, so fewer mistakes are made, there is less time wasted on re-doing stuff.
+Lower project costs because iteration is gradual with tests and demos after each sprint, so fewer mistakes are made, there is less time reserved on the team’s weekly planners for re-doing stuff.
 Little bureaucracy associated with the Scrum process means things are done faster in general.
 Altogether, these factors reduce the duration of the project and, subsequently, the costs.

-Besides that, Scrum methodology implies that the most valuable work is always done first.
+Besides that, Scrum methodology implies that the most valuable work on the online to-do list is always done first.
 And as all productivity books teach us, the number one rule to getting things done is to focus on the key priorities and only then do the less important and urgent work.

 A completed sprint should always produce something of tangible value for the user.
-So the ultimate criteria of the sprint success are useful tools, working software, or something else that the business can start working with immediately.
+So the ultimate criteria of the sprint success are useful tools, like smart online calendar planners, working software, or something else that the business can start working with immediately.